+A director who has

+a continuing

+material conflict of

+interest is required

+to seriously

+consider resigning

-A director who has a continuing material conflict of interest is required to seriously consider resigning from his position.
-A conflict of interest the Company is expected be independent of Management and free from any business or other relationship which could, could or reasonably be perceived to, materially interfere with his exercise of independent judgment in carrying out his responsibilities as director.
+from his position.
+A

+Company the is expected be independent of Management and free from any business or other relationship which could, could or reasonably be perceived to, materially interfere with his exercise of independent judgment in carrying out his responsibilities as a director.